-During FY2023, the Group strictly conformed to and complied with the relevant laws and regulations in relation to employment both in Hong Kong and Singapore that would have a significant impact on the Group.
+During FY2024, the Group strictly conformed to and complied with the relevant laws and regulations in relation to employment both in Hong Kong and Singapore that would have a significant impact on the Group.

-As at 31 December 2023, the Group employed 7 employees, which 7 of them were full-time employees, they are hired for the business operations in Hong Kong and Singapore.
+As at 31 December 2024, the Group has a total of seven (7) employees and directors in Hong Kong and Singapore.
 The breakdowns are as follows: